CORRECTED-FACTBOX-Shell oil heist: the story so far

-Their investigations have so far entangled several international companies in incidents going back months.
-Fourteen men face charges, the latest of which were announced on Tuesday.
+Their ongoing investigations into theft at Shell’s Pulau Bukom site, just south of the country’s main island, have so far entangled several international companies in incidents going back nearly six months.

-Police have also seized an oil tanker and millions of dollars in cash, and frozen suspects’ bank accounts.
+Police have so far charged 14 men, arrested 20 and seized at least one oil tanker and millions of dollars in cash.

-And there could be more arrests.
-Shell first contacted the authorities in August 2017 about suspected theft at its Pulau Bukom site, just south of the country’s main island.

 WHO‘S INVOLVED?

-Eight of the Singaporeans were employees of Shell Eastern Petroleum (Pte) Ltd, the Singapore subsidiary of Royal Dutch Shell Plc, while two others worked for Sentek Marine & Trading Pte, one of Singapore’s biggest marine fuel suppliers.
+Eight of the Singaporeans were employees of Shell Eastern Petroleum (Pte) Ltd, the Singapore subsidiary of Royal Dutch Shell Plc, while two others worked for Sentek Marine & Trading Pte Ltd, one of Singapore’s biggest marine fuel suppliers.

-Sentek Marine said the suspects were its marketing and operations manager and a cargo officer.
-The cargo officer is accused in court documents of receiving stolen goods on a Singapore-owned and -flagged ship, Sentek 26.
+According to an internal memo to all employees from Sentek Marine’s Managing Director Pai Keng Pheng on January 13, Sentek has terminated the employment of the two, Marketing and Operations Manager Benny Ng Hock Teck and Cargo Officer Alan Tan Cheng Chuan.

+The investigation found that one of two vessels used to transport the stolen oil products was Sentek 26, which is managed by Sentek Marine & Trading.

 The Vietnamese nationals were charged with receiving stolen property aboard two other ships - Prime South and MT Gaea - both of which are Panama flagged.

-Authorities have arrested at least 17 people in connection with the case.
+Authorities have arrested 20 people in connection with the case, sources close to the matter said.

-The court documents list thefts on several dates over three hand a half months, many of which happened during the refinery’s normal working hours and involved millions of dollars’ worth of gasoil.
+The court documents list thefts on several dates going back to July 2017, many of which happened during the refinery’s normal working hours and involved millions of dollars’ worth of gasoil.

-Below is a list of the dates of the incidents and the amount and value of gasoil reportedly stolen:
+Below is a list of the dates of the incidents and the amount and value of gasoil reportedly stolen.
+In some cases, currency conversions have been done by Reuters.

 * Oct.
 23, 1,276 metric tonnes at $653,733 (S$863,385)